saltstack/salt-enhancement-proposals/0016-delayed-state-rendering.md

 ## Edge Cases

-Since the requisite and delayed render is so generalized, the user can potentially do multiple step automation without user intervention after the initial kick-off.
+Since the requisite and delayed render is so generalized, the user can potentially do multiple step automation without user intervention.
 This can be very powerful, but it can also be complicated.

 ### Nested delayed_renders